 Do I need a premium account to use The Oath?

-You can access The Oath through both free and premium accounts, but keep in mind that free accounts are more liable to streaming issues, like buffering.
+You can access The Oath through free and premium accounts, but remember that free accounts are more liable to streaming issues, like buffering.

 Is The Oath safe to use?

 When you use The Oath addon, your IP address is never exposed.
 The data you’re watching is encrypted through protected sources.
 Every download uses HTTPS, or hypertext transfer protocol secure, for secure communication.